rust-lang/rfcs/text/0000-cargo-asymmetric-tokens.md

 This gets Cargo involved in the cryptographic standards used by registries, which puts a lot of complexity on ourselves.
 Now rust teams need to be involved in conversations about what cryptographic standards alternative registries choose to use.

-Furthermore this RFC attempts to make a start on solving several problems at the same time.
+Furthermore, this RFC attempts to make a start on solving several problems at the same time.
 It may be that in time we discover these problems need to be solved separately.
 If we end up with a separate system for code signing and a separate system for authorization, then a simpler more direct method of authentication might have been a better choice.

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives